wp-plugins/k-outdated-plugin-checker-k-opc/readme.txt

 = 1.1 05/05/2015 =

-* Fix - Check only for plugins that exist in WordPress Plugin Directory.
+* FIX: Check only for plugins that exist in WordPress Plugin Directory.
-* Fix - Send email alert only when at least one plugin is outdated.
+* FIX: Send email alert only when at least one plugin is outdated.

 = 1.0 (First Release) 04/05/2015 =